Muon $g-2$ Anomaly from Vector-like Leptons in a 2-Higgs-doublet + Scalar Singlet Model: Conclusion

-In this paper we have investigated a Standard Model extension with a vectorlike lepton in the ${\cal O}(10~{\rm TeV})$ region and a scalar singlet that arises naturally in $E_6$ and Trinification models and provides an elegant and natural explanation of the recently announced measurement of the anomalous magnetic moment.
-We have carefully studied the model's parameter space and checked various phenomenological implications and constraints.
-We find that the model cannot explain the anomalies indicating lepton flavor non-universality in the observables $R_{K(*)}$ and $R_{D(*)}$ and implies only negligible contributions to exotic Higgs decay modes.
-We also don't find large contributions to charged lepton flavor violating radiative deacys such as $\mu \rightarrow e \gamma$ or $\tau \rightarrow \mu \gamma$.
-We conclude that it will be interesting to search for the direct production of vectorlike leptons at the LHC and at future collider experiments.
+In this paper we have investigated a Standard Model extension with a vector-like lepton in the ${\cal O}(10~{\rm TeV})$ region, a scalar singlet and an additional scalar doublet.
+The scenario can be motivated as the infrared limit of $E_6$ and Trinification models and provides an elegant and natural explanation of the recently announced measurement of the muon anomalous magnetic moment.
+We have carefully studied the model's parameter space with regard to vacuum stability and compatibility with constraints from various Higgs decays.
+We find that the contribution to the muon anomalous magnetic moment and the contributions to the Higgs decay rates depend strongly on the full set of parameters.
+While $h^0 \to \mu\mu$ can be either enhanced or suppressed, we find that $h^0\to \gamma Z$ can be strongly suppressed while $h^0 \to \gamma\gamma$ tends to be slightly enhanced.
+Nevertheless, we find various parameter sets that can explain the muon anomalous magnetic moment while being in agreement with constraints from Higgs decays.
+Moreover, we do not find large contributions to lepton flavor non-universality or charged lepton flavor violating radiative decays such as $\mu \rightarrow e \gamma$ or $\tau \rightarrow \mu \gamma$.
+We conclude that it will be interesting to search for the direct production of new scalars, vectorlike leptons and deviations from the SM predictions of Higgs decays at the LHC and at future collider experiments.